 Expected Future: Stream temperatures in the Pacific Northwest are projected to increase by 3°F by 2080. [c] Warmer water temperatures will result in more lake closures and could be lethal to salmonids and other aquatic species.

 Changes to Date: From 1913 to 1994, Mt.
 Rainier glaciers decreased by approximately 25 percent.
 Preliminary data from Mount Rainier National Park indicates that the glacier has lost another 18 percent since 2003.
 In all years between 2003 and 2009, there has been a net melting of the Emmons and Nisqually Glaciers between 0.5 and 2.0 meters water equivalent. [f]

 Expected Future: Current trends indicate that Mt.
 Rainer’s glaciers—and others contributing to summertime stream flows and sedimentation in Puget Sound watersheds—will continue to melt as temperatures warm.

 Changes to Date: Average annual temperatures for the Pacific Northwest have risen 1.3°F since 1895.[b]
 Pierce County has experienced an increase in forest fires during the droughts of 2015 and 2017.

-Expected Future: More extreme heat is likely, although the increase may be moderated by changes in weather patterns.
+Expected Future: Depending on worldwide emissions, temperatures could increase by 3.1 to 7.2°F by 2080–99 when compared to the average temperature between 1950–1999 (i).
 There is strong agreement among climate models that extreme heat events will become more frequent while extreme cold events will become less frequent.
 Wildfires are expected to become more common as temperatures rise and less rain falls during summer months.